What are the Best Double Strollers of 2014???

 The iCandy is no longer sold in the US and only offers service in the UK.
 This is the only tandem I’ve ever owned and I loved it personally.
 However, I’m not a huge fan of tandems.
 Some more are listed below for your convenience.

 The Joovy Too Qool is another great option that’s new on the market and comes in at half the price of the iCandy Peach Blossom.
 It also comes in 10 different colors.
 The only thing not to like from the video I saw is that it’s a bit bulky which is to be expected, it’s a tandem DOUBLE stroller, hello and I wish it had a cup holder.
-With that said, my iCandy doesn’t have a cup holder either.
+UPDATE: Joovy Too Qool now has a cup holder!!!
+My iCandy still doesn’t have a cup holder.
 LOL

 Another option is the Stokke Crusi.
 Easy to use, set up, and fold.
 High seating position.
 Seat can face either direction.
 However, this is expensive and the fixed seat at the high point with no option to lower it bothers me.

 Another option if you only want to partially break your bank account is the Baby Jogger City Select which is also known as a convertible stroller since it grows with your child(ren).
 This sucker is the mix-and-match guru.
 16 different combinations of seating.
 Since this is a gorgeous single seating stroller, it’s perfect if you’re planning to have more children.